ddelvalfraire/mygit/README.md

 - Commit objects for snapshots

 Files are tracked using a staging area system similar to Git's index.
 The object storage uses a content-addressable filesystem pattern where objects are stored by their hash values.

+### Design Patterns Used
+- Factory Pattern: For creating different types of objects (blobs, trees, commits)
+- Singleton Pattern: For repository and index management
+- Observer Pattern: For monitoring file system changes
+- Strategy Pattern: For different hash computation methods

 ### Usage Example
 ```bash